 Stiebel Eltron has been designing solar thermal systems for 40 years.
 Because every installation is different, we have a full line of SOLkits, mounting hardware, and the individual components necessary for solar thermal installations.
 We are committed to making and supplying the best solar thermal components available.
-We’ve been at the forefront of water heating technology for almost 90 years.
+We’ve been at the forefront of water heating technology for over 95 years.
 As a leader in the field we have no intention of standing still.

 Why Solar Thermal?